 - Implementing the orders and resolutions of the Board

 In addition the President shall have the general powers and duties of supervision and management usually vested in the president of a corporation and shall make a full report of the year’s work to the members of the Band at the annual meeting.

-- Take minutes of all board meetings, board actions without meetings (see Article 3, Section 5), and meetings of the band and make the minutes available to all Band members via the Seward Concert Band website
+- Take minutes of all board meetings, board actions without meetings (see Article 3, Section 5), and meetings of the band and make the minutes available to all Band members via electronic communication.

-- In consultation with the Web Manager, keep a complete roll of active Band members
+- Keep a complete roll of current Band members.

-- Provide all information required for proper operation of the organization as an organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1986 as amended
+- Provide all information required for proper operation of the organization as an organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.

-- Provide at the annual meeting a full report of the balance receipts and disbursements of the past year, as well as an estimate of the expected income and expenses for the coming year.
+- Provide at the annual meeting a full report of the receipts and disbursements of the past year, as well as an estimate of the expected income and expenses for the coming year.

 Informal consultations allowing the Board Members to inform the Band of coming activities and/or to get guidance from the membership through informal comments and straw polls may be held at rehearsals as seems appropriate without the notice required for a formal meeting.